A characterization of two weight norm inequality for Littlewood-Paley $g_{\lambda}^{*}$-function: Introduction

 It was shown that the following two weight norm inequality for the classical Littlewood-Paley $g$-function for a pair of weights $(w, \sigma)$ on $\Rn$:

 holds if and only if $(w,\sigma)$ satisfies

 and the testing condition holds, uniformly over all cubes $Q \subset \Rn$,

 The condition $(\ref{testing condition-g})$ is called the Sawyer testing condition, which can be traced back to \cite{Saywer}.
-It is known that Littlewood-Paley $g$-function is point wisely controlled by $g_\lambda^*$-function.
+It is known that Littlewood-Paley $g$-function is pointwise controlled by $g_\lambda^*$-function.
 Thus it is quite natural to ask if one can establish a characterization for the Littlewood-Paley $g_\lambda^*$-function.
-But, of course, $g_\lambda^*$-function is pretty much difficult to be dealt with, since additional integrals appeares in the definition.
+But the $g_\lambda^*$-function also involves additional difficulties since more integrals appear in the definition.
 One also needs to find the new suitable testing condition to replace condition $(\ref{testing condition-g})$.

 In order to state our results, we first introduce the definition of the Littlewood-Paley $g_\lambda^*$-function with fractional Poisson kernels.

 \begin{definition} Let $\lambda > 1$, for any $x \in \Rn$, the Littlewood-Paley $g_\lambda^*$-function with fractional Poisson kernels is defined by